 - [Individual Company Identification and Information may be added]

-~ REPAIR CERTIFICATION FORM (to be returned to your insurance company upon completion of repairs)
+., REPAIR CERTIFICATION FORM (to be returned to your insurance company upon completion of repairs)

-Com Company Information
+Com T

-Insured
+Cong Informat ured

-Cla in Numb ber
+in Numbe

-Date e of Ac ccident
+e of Acc

-Pol icybo lder In aformation •
+Pali formation •• .

-1. I. Explanation of Your Rights and Duties for Repairing Damaged Vehicle
+I. - n of Your Rights and Duties for Repairing Damaged Vehicle •

-1. It is your right to shop around and to obtain repairs at the repair shop of your choice for the amount of our appraisal.
+1. It is your right to shop around and to obtain repairs at the repair shop of your cl t of our appraisal. noice for the

 2. It is your right to be given a list of geographically convenient repair shops which will provide quality repairs for the amount of the payment made directly to you plus any applicable deductible plus any increase in value due to the repairs.
 We guarantee the quality of the materials and workmanship used in making the repairs at any shop on our list.

 3. It is your duty to notify us, by phone or in writing, prior to or in the course of repairs, if the cost of repairs is expected to exceed our payment plus any applicable deductible and increase in value and you wish us to pay any part of that excess cost.
-We have the right to inspect the vehicle within three (3) business days of your notification and we have the duty t authorize or deny any supplemental payments within three (3) business days after inspection.
+We have the right to inspect the vehicle within three (3) business days of your notification and we have the duty to authorize or deny any supplemental payments within three (3) business days after inspection.

-4. It is us an s your right to pursue resolution of any differences in repair costs through and the procedure established in General Provision Section 11 of the policy. contact with
+4. It is us and your right to pursue resolution of any differences in repair costs through c d the procedure established in General Provision Section 11 of the policy. ontact with

 5. It is your duty to complete and to return this Repair Certification Form when the vehicle is repaired.
 If the completed Repair Certification Form is not returned to us, the actual cash value of the insured vehicle will be reduced by the amount of the claim payment plus any applicable deductible.

-6. the R withi s your duty to allow us, upon request, to reinspect the repaired vehicle afte Repair Certification Form.
-If the repaired vehicle is not made available for in a reasonable amount of time, the actual cash value of the insured vehicle ced by the amount of the claim payment plus any applicable deductible. reinspection
+6. It is your duty to allow us, upon request, to reinspect the repaired vehicle after receipt of the Repair Certification Form.
+If the repaired vehicle is not made available for reinspection within a reasonable amount of time, the actual cash value of the insured vehicle will be reduced by the amount of the claim payment plus any applicable deductible.

-11. Cer tificat tion of Repair
+11. Cer tificati tion of Repair

-Ic ertify that my damaged vehicle has been repaired by:
+Ic ertify t that my damaged vehicle has been repaired by:

-Rep air Sho op Name
+Rep air Shop p Name

 Add ress

-·

 Tel ephone

 Policyholder Name:

 Policyholder Signature:

 Date:

-Com pany Reinsp ection .
+Com pany Reinspo ection

-(check one) Repair work completed in accordance w one) Repair work completed in accordance with appraisal
+(ch eck o one) Repair work completed in accordance with appraisal

 Other (explain)

-· · · · · · · · · · · · · · · · · · ·

-Licensed Appraiser
+1 Licensed Appraiser

-Date
+1 Date

-CARCommercial Claims Performance StandardsAppendix D212 CMR 2.04Revision Date2019.04.26PagePage 1 of 3
+CARCommercial Claims Performance StandardsAppendix D212 CMR 2.04Revision Date2021.04.06PagePage 1 of 3